CREW TERMS & CONDITIONS

 Overtime for hourly crew members will be paid at one and one half (1.5) times the basic hourly rate for work performed in excess of ten (10) hours, two (2) times the basic hourly rate for work performed in excess of twelve (12) hours, and three (3) times the basic hourly rate for work performed in excess of fourteen (14) hours on any one call.
 Overtime is to be calculated in one half (.5) hour increments and shall not exceed three (3) times the basic hourly rate.

 There shall be a minimum ten (10) hour period (turnaround) between the call of camera wrap and general crew call the following day, on a per job basis.
-Encroachment of this period will be paid at three (3) times the basic hourly rate until the ten (10) hour rest period has been completed.
+For hourly crew that remain 'on the clock' past camera wrap, the ten (10) hour period (turnaround) commences when they are off the clock.
+Encroachment of this period will be paid at three (3) times the basic hourly rate until the ten (10) hour period (turnaround) has been completed.
 Rest periods on jobs with a longer duration than five (5) shoot and/or pre-light days will be determined as twenty four (24) hours (the down day).
 This down day can be scheduled within a multiple day shoot (i.e. shoot x 2 days, down day, shoot x 4 days or shoot x 5 days, down day, shoot x 1 day, etc.) There must always be a twenty four (24) hour break after five (5) consecutive shoot and/or pre-light days.

 No individual, who’s job description requires them to have wrap and call times beyond that of camera wrap and general crew call, shall be forced to endure a rest period of any less than eight (8) hours between the conclusion of their work day (wrap) and the commencement of the next (call) on any given job.
 Should said rest period be at risk, it is the responsibility of the production company to anticipate for, and provide, relief crew and/or relief drivers.